Haskell-ITA/lazy-gui-choice/haskell/README.md

 It introduces a clear distinction between:
 * Model: pure streaming transformation from controller inputs to view outupts, according its state
 * View: specify which are the view commands of the GUI, in a declarative way.
+It's like a protocol specification.
 * Controller: specify which are the inputs to the Model, in a declarative way.
+It's like a protocol specification.
-* Managed: manage IO resources, and create Controller signals from mouse and keyboard events, and dispaly View commands on the screen
+* Managed: manage IO resources, and create Controller signals from mouse and keyboard events, and dispaly View commands on the screen.
+It gives specific semantic to the View and Controller protocol.

 In this approach the Managed can be changed with something of different that do not use the IO, but only tests the GUI in a declarative fashion.
 Infact Model, View and Controller are declarative specifications, and they are associated to a low level implementation/effect, only through the Managed function.

-MAYBE In this approach the Model plays a lower level role, respect traditional MVC frameworks, because it manages directly the state, and because its produce directly View commands.
-Internally it can be probably layered in order to create a more high-level distinction between pure data model, and a widget, but part of the widget functionality is probably (check) in the Model.

 The function for running the GUI is